The Reason for God: Belief in the Age of Skepticism

 Mr. Keller’s book is divided into two parts.
 The first part is concerned with showing why a secular worldview is as much if not more of a “leap of faith” as that of a religious one.
 He completes this task by debunking many of the most popular arguments against the conservative, Evangelical worldview.
 The arguments covered include such topics as Christianity’s exclusive nature, the problem of evil and suffering, God’s love vs. God’s wrath, religion and science, and the authority of the Scripture.

 The second part of the book is concerned with making positive arguments for the validity of an Evangelical worldview.
 His arguments are of two sorts, historical and existential.
-These arguments range from Christianity’s explanatory superiority over other worldviews for making sense of our everyday experiences to the historical validity of the resurrection of Christ.
+These arguments range from Christianity’s explanatory superiority over other worldviews to topics such as the historical validity of the resurrection of Christ.
 I found his arguments to be quite compelling and encouraging to my faith.

 I highly recommend The Reason for God to anyone who is interested in gaining a greater understanding of how to engage the contemporary, postmodern mind.
-It is very evident that Mr. Keller understands the present condition of the Western mind, and he has taken steps to engage that mind in an active dialogue.
+It is very evident that Mr. Keller understands the present condition of Western thought, and he has taken steps to engage that way of thinking in an active dialogue.
 He understands that many of our arguments have become stale and outdated; however, Tim Keller has shown that one does not have to compromise traditional beliefs in order to appeal to modern minds.